farhaanqazi/tabular-leakage-detector/README.md

 | KNN | 0.800 | 0.662 | -0.138 | 0.900 | 0.588 |
 | MLP | 1.000 | 0.646 | -0.354 | 0.999 | 0.716 |

-This realistic baseline (~75% - 83%) validates the original 2023 thesis conclusions that differentiating healthy controls is challenging using purely biomechanical features, and demonstrates the necessity of rigorous Data QA in medical MLOps.
+This realistic baseline validates the original 2023 thesis conclusions that differentiating healthy controls is challenging using purely biomechanical features, while simultaneously proving the necessity of automated Data QA tools in medical MLOps to prevent catastrophic false-confidence.

 ### Subgroup Fairness